Fable: Africa

 African oral culture has a rich story-telling tradition.
 As they have for thousands of years, people of all ages in Africa continue to interact with nature, including plants, animals and earthly structures such as rivers, plains, and mountains.
-Grandparents enjoy enormous respect in African societies and fill the new role of story-telling during retirement years.
 Children and, to some extent, adults are mesmerized by good story-tellers when they become animated in their quest to tell a good fable.

-Joel Chandler Harris wrote African-American fables in the Southern context of slavery under the name of Uncle Remus.
-His stories of the animal characters Brer Rabbit, Brer Fox, and Brer Bear are modern examples of African-American story-telling, this though should not transcend critiques and controversies as to whether or not Uncle Remus was a racist or apologist for slavery.
-The Disney movie Song of the South introduced many of the stories to the public and others not familiar with the role that storytelling played in the life of cultures and groups without training in speaking, reading, writing, or the cultures to which they had been relocated to from world practices of capturing Africans and other indigenous populations to provide slave labor to colonized countries.
+The Anansi oral story originates from the tribes of Ghana.
+"All Stories Are Anansi's" was translated by Harold Courlander and Albert Kofi Prempeh and tells the story of a god-like creature Anansi who wishes to own all stories in the world.
+The character Anansi is often depicted as a spider and is known for its cunning nature to obtain what it wants, typically seen outwitting other animal characters.